Facebook Pixel Can You Use a 529 Plan to Pay for Room and Board or Off-Campus Rent?

 We’ve compiled a list of the most frequently asked questions regarding using your 529 plan to pay for room and board at college and answered each below.

-Can 529 be used for dorm furniture?
+Can you use 529 plan funds for dorm furniture?

 Unfortunately, dorm furniture and room decorations are classified as personal expenses and are not qualified 529 expenses.
 Therefore, if you use your 529 plan funds to pay for dorm furniture, the disbursements will be subject to federal income tax, and you’ll be hit with a 10% penalty.